Madeira wine styles

-This grape variety comes from the Portuguese mainland.
-It is a crossing of grapes involving Pinot noir and Grenache.
-After the catastrophic destruction of the vines by phylloxera in 1875, most vineyards were replanted with the Tinta Negra.
+This grape variety comes from the Spanish Andaluia, where it’s called ‘Molar’.
+After the catastrophic destruction of the vines by phylloxera in 1875, most vineyards were replanted with the Tinta Negra, that is strong and productive and has a better resistance against the wet climate of Madeira.
 This blue grape variety now accounts for 85 % of production of Madeira.
 It is an easy growing variety.
 Tinta negra is the basis for the low priced wines, but increasingly good quality is made from it.

 Tinta negra has a thin skin en little color.